 An Ordinance is a Council Action setting forth a rule of public conduct that is considered long-term.
-Long-term rules include zoning issues, annexations, abandonment's, laws of the City, etc and such.
-The Ordinance, in addition to being referenced by number and brief title in the Minutes, will be recorded and maintained in a numerical sequence as a permanent record of the City in a separate set of books.
+Long-term rules include zoning issues, annexations, abandonments, laws of the City, etc. The Ordinance, in addition to being referenced by number and brief title in the Minutes, will be recorded and maintained in a numerical sequence as a permanent record of the City.
 Effective dates of Ordinances shall be as provided by law.